 All university holds must be cleared before CIE can sign a student’s I-20.

 Students must take their newly-signed I-20 and original financial documents to a US Consulate to apply for a visa.
 A student may need to take additional documents to the visa interview, depending on their individual situation.

 Travel to Canada, Mexico, and adjacent islands (except Cuba)

 The Department of State allows for the benefit of “Automatic Revalidation of Visa.”
 Under this rule, F-1 students are permitted to re-enter the US after a single visit of no more than thirty days to “contiguous territory” (Canada, Mexico, and adjacent islands) without having to obtain a new visa prior to re-entry.
-In this situation, students do not surrender their I-94 when exiting the US as it will be needed it to re-enter the US.

 - Citizens from certain countries (such as Iran, Syria, Sudan, and Cuba) are not eligible for the automatic revalidation of visa benefit.
 Check with US Customs and Border Protection to see recent information on which countries are excluded.
 The DOS is the authority of this list and can make changes at any time without notice.